Brilator/arcFinder/docs/final.md

 ### R libraries

-To provide best reproducibility, R package dependencies are handled via the `renv`[^renv] (version 0.15.3) and stored in the root file "renv.lock".
+To provide best reproducibility, R package dependencies are handled via `renv`[^renv] (version 0.15.3) and stored in the root file "renv.lock".
 In the first step of `arcFinder`, the virtual environment is automatically restored, including installation of all required dependencies.
 Depending on the local setup (installation of R and packages), this may take some time.
 However, `renv` prevents interference with the local setup, thus keeping the system intact.

 \begin{longtable}[]{llllllll}
 \caption[]{R packages specifically loaded for individual R scripts} \\